Lethabomohlala/cues_app/README.md

 - UI: XML / ConstraintLayout
 - Build System: Gradle

+## Tools Used
+- Android Studio
+- Google Gemini
+   - Gemini was used as a development aid to assist with debugging, improving code structure, and enhancing UI animation components.
+This includes the implementation of the flip card animation and the splash screen GIF using Glide.

+## Acknowledgements
+Some parts of the code were assisted by Google Gemini and ChatGPT.

 ## Version Control (GitHub)
 Version control was managed using GitHub.
 A repository was created to store and manage the project.
 Code was regularly committed to track progress.
 Clear commit messages were used to describe changes.
 This allowed easy tracking, collaboration, and rollback if needed.